andersonstv/darkbot/README.md

-# NecronomiBot
+# DarkBot
-A Discord bot for playing games based on the Call of Cthulhu RPG System.
+A Discord bot for playing games based on the Chronicles of Darkness RPG System by Onyx Path Publishing.